sgtbelly/lab-01/README.md

 * Use this file to "greet" and perform math operations using the imported functions from the 2 modules
 * `console.log()` the return values

+### Arithmetic Module

 #### Write Arithmetic Module Tests
 * Use the faker module to randomize input
 * Test each method for proper use (invoked with number arguments)
 * Test each method for improper use (invoked with one or more non-number arguments)

+#### Add features to the arithmetic module
+* Add support for multiply and divide (be careful to not divide by zero!)
+* Refactor the add, subtract, multiply to allow for an array of params so that you can do deeper calculations

+#### Refactor the arithmetic module
+* DRY the code by externalizing any type checking or argument validation from your methods

+---

 ### Greet Module
 Create a NodeJS module in the `lib` directory named `greet.js`.
 This module should export a single function.